codecallogic/fries/README.md

 <h1>Fries</h1>
-<p>Fries is websites utilizing some of CSS3 most advanced features, it uses strictly css and html for design purposes only.</p>
+<p>Fries is websites utilizing some of CSS3 most advanced features, it uses strictly css and html for design purposes only.
+The project is completely responsive design.</p>

 <img src="https://i.imgur.com/4jADcSH.jpg" alt="">